masta0f1eave/rancid/README.md

 csblogin - login script for Cisco Small Business switches (aka Cisco SF500, SF200).
 Yea, I know that RANCID supports this switches out-of-the-box, but for SF200 switch these scripts not works as intended, so I changed existing script.

 hoclogin - HP Office Connect login script.
 I've used this script for HP Office Connect switches, like HP 1920-24 and HP 1920-48.
 They use CommWare5-like OS, but very limited and with common enable password (Jinhua1920unauthorized).

-hocrancid - HP Office Connect RANCID script.
-Base for this script was hrancid, I've changed it a little for dealing with HP Office Connect switches.
+Base for this script was h3clogin.
+Used with h3crancid.